 Washington Elopement Stats

-CLIMATE: The summer months of mid June – September are the dryest months in Washington.
+CLIMATE: The summer months of June – September are the dryest months in Washington.
 You might not even see a drop of rain for 60+ days!
 It rarely gets too hot, and it’s always about 10 degrees cooler on the coast than the forecast for Seattle.
 In the fall, the rain starts to move in.
-October is a toss up – it can be gorgeous and dry with beautiful fall foliage or it can rain a lot.
+October is a toss up – it can be gorgeous and dry with beautiful fall foliage or it can be that classic moody PNW rain.
 While you can definitely get some gorgeous sunny days throughout the winter, it is overcast with a light rain much of the time.
 Up in the mountains at higher elevations, this equates to dumping snow.
 Mt.
 Baker ski area holds the WORLD RECORD for most snowfall in one season: 1,140 inches in 98-98!

 LANDSCAPES: Rugged beaches / snowcapped mountains / alpine lakes / waterfalls / old growth forests / rainforests